Gredelston/gredelston-dot-cool-basic/content/blog/recapping-mystery-hunt-2019-part-3-my-puzzles/index.md

 [**7 Little Dropquotes**](http://web.mit.edu/puzzle/www/2019/puzzle/7_little_dropquotes.html): This is Jesse Gelles’ puzzle, and John McLaren deserves to be recognized for his substantial work on the gorgeous and printer-friendly web layout.
 My contribution was writing a program which can combine a list of n-grams into words, à la [7 Little Words](http://www.7littlewords.com/).
 Hit me up if, for some reason, you want a script that will let you cheat at that game.

-##Puzzles of mine which didn’t make the final cut
+##Puzzles I wrote or co-write which didn’t make the final cut

 [**Anima Oratorio**](http://web.mit.edu/puzzle/www/2019/solution/anima_oratorio.html) was the ludicrous Jesse Gelles’ brain-child, and may be the nerdiest thing I’ve ever attached my name to.
 It was a “flex puzzle”: if any Hunt puzzle was broken and had to be removed, this puzzle would be swapped in.
 Luckily, we had more flex puzzles than we needed.